overbrowsing/wasteback-machine/README.md

   - Completeness of retrieval
 - View a breakdown of all assets including:
   - Number of files
-  - Size in KB and percentage of total page size
+  - Size (KB) and percentage of total page size
   - Estimated CO₂e per type

 ### Run the Demo